-Subsection 7.
-If the proceeds achieved through a contravention are not confiscated, particular account shall be taken of the amount of any financial gain that has been achieved or sought to be achieved when determining the size of the fine, including additional fines.
+Section 32.
+If the proceeds achieved through a contravention are not confiscated, cf. part 37 of the criminal code for Greenland (kriminalloven), particular account shall be taken of the amount of any financial gain that has been achieved or sought to be achieved when determining the size of the fine, including additional fines.